Last Updated on October 21, 2020

 I feel like we haven’t discussed enough NC wine, so start your time at Hendersonville’s Burntshirt Vineyards.
 Many folks also love visiting Hendersonville for the Apple Valley Model Railroad Museum.

 And if you’re around during Labor Day, the Apple Festival is probably one of the best things to do in Hendersonville.
+Of course, there are quite a few places to go apple picking before and after the festival.

 While heading back from Henderson County, stop by Sierra Nevada Brewing in Mills River, just across the line from Buncombe.
 It’s one of the biggest names in America, especially when talking about breweries in North Carolina.